Information for day trips

 Please take note of the information on the Upcoming Trips page – where the tramp is going, the date, the time and place for meeting up, the cost for carpooling, and the trip leader’s details.

 Call or message the trip leader beforehand.
-If you are not yet a Club member, please don’t be offended if she/he asks you to complete several Light tramps before doing a Medium one.
+If you are not yet a Club member, please don’t be offended if she/he asks you to complete several tramps of shorter Expected Duration with easier terrain before doing longer tramps with more difficult terrain.

 Trip leaders have the authority to exclude participants who are not suitable for a trip.